chingu-voyage4/Bears-Team-17/README.md

 1. The application will allow patients registration and keep patients details to the application database.
    1. Registration by creating user name and password
    2. Registration to the application using social media authentication, where users will be required to verify their social media accounts and get registered to the application using oauth2 security implementation.
-2. The application will doctors (registered by their authorities, local, regional, international) to register to the application.
+2. The application will allow doctors (registered by their authorities, local, regional, international) to register to the application.
    1. Registration by creating user name and password
    2. Registration to the application using social media authentication, where users will be required to verify their social media accounts and get registered to the application using oauth2 security implementation.
 3. The application will store basic health history of a registered patient like weight, height, gender, allergies, diabetic information.

-4. The application will store doctors profile data categorized by their socialization
+4. The application will store doctors profile data categorized by their socialization.